sc0ttj/component/README.md

   let { x, y } = props;
   x += 0.1 * dt
   y += 0.1 * dt
-  // finally, set the new game state, triggers a re-render of the "view" Game.setState({ x, y });
+  // finally, set the new game state, triggers a debounced re-render of the "view" Game.setState({ x, y });
 });